 A small number of updates were made to previously reported AE data due to the ongoing nature of the study and data reconciliation.
-These changes were primarily associated with AE resolution dates or minor clarifications to AE terms and newly reported Grade 1 or 2 AEs (Appendix 16.2, Listing 16.2.7.1 and Ad Hoc Listing 1).
-No additional treatment-emergent Grade 3 or 4 AEs were reported.
+These changes included actions taken to treat the AE (ie, medication), change in onset or resolution dates, minor clarification to AE terms, newly reported Grade 1, 2, and 3 treatment-emergent AEs, and newly reported nontreatment emergent AEs (Listing 16.2.7.1 and Ad Hoc Listing 7823.1).
+The additional treatment-emergent Grade 3 AE reported was anemia.
+Subject PPD in the SOF+RBV 24 Week group, was a 54-year-old female who had a nonserious Grade 3 event of anemia on Study Day 57 that resolved on posttreatment Day 29.
 These changes did not impact the overall interpretation or conclusions of the safety profile of SOF/VEL or SOF + RBV in this study.
-Ad Hoc Listing 1 provides a detailed listing of any newly reported AEs and AEs that had changes in reported or preferred term, onset date, or action(s) taken between the data cuts taken at the posttreatment Week 12 and posttreatment Week 24 time points.
+Ad Hoc Listing 7823.1 provides a detailed listing of any newly reported AEs and AEs that had changes in reported or preferred term, onset date, or action(s) taken between the data cuts taken at the posttreatment Week 12 and posttreatment Week 24 time points.